-Superior: This category includes balances due from Government and Government agencies and balances due from institutions that have been accorded the highest rating by an international rating agency or is considered to have the highest credit rating.
-These balances are considered risk free.
+Superior: This category includes balances due from Government and are considered risk free.

+Government agencies and balances due from institutions that have been accorded the highest rating by an international rating agency or is considered to have the highest credit rating.
+These balances have good financial strength and reputation.

-Desirable: These are balances due from counterparties that are considered to have good financial strength and reputation.
+Desirable: These are balances due from counterparties that are considered to have fair financial strength and reputation.

-Acceptable: These are balances due from counterparties that are considered to have fair financial strength and reputation.
+Acceptable: These are balances due from counterparties that are considered to